 Q. How do You Prepare Leather for dye?

 Preparing leather for dyeing is the first and most crucial step while dyeing leather.
 Typically, during this process, the leather is cleaned, and all impurities from leather are removed before dying.
 You should remove oils by deglazing, dirt, or any present finishes.
-If the piece of leather has some marks or cracks, sand it carefully with the smooth sandpaper to smoothen it or seal the cracks.
+If the piece of leather has some marks or cracks, sand it carefully with smooth sandpaper to smoothen it or seal the cracks.

 Q. Can you dye leather?

 It is possible to dye leather.
-For you to change the color of leather, it is best to dye it to ensure that the color uniformly penetrates the leather, and it does not sit on the item.
+For you to change the color of leather, it is best to dye it to ensure that the color uniformly penetrates the leather, and does not sit on the item.
 However, you cannot simply use any dye you come across.
 Before you dye leather, research on how to dye leather couch with your preferred dye, identify the type of leather, and also find the best type of dye to use.